Yamabe flow on manifolds with edges: Asymptotics of the heat kernel on simple edge spaces

 The projective coordinates on $\mathscr{M}^2_h$ are then given as follows.
 Near the top corner of the front face ff, the projective coordinates are given by

-where in these coordinates $\rho, \xi, \widetilde{\xi}$ are the defining functions of the boundary faces ff, lf and rf respectively.
+where in these coordinates $\rho, \xi, \widetilde{\xi}$ are the defining functions of the boundary faces ff, rf and lf respectively.
 For the bottom corner of the front face near the right hand side projective coordinates are given by

 where in these coordinates $\tau, s, \widetilde{x}$ are the defining functions of tf, rf and ff respectively.
 For the bottom corner of the front face near the left hand side projective coordinates are obtained by interchanging the roles of $x$ and $\widetilde{x}$.
 Projective coordinates on $\mathscr{M}^2_h$ near temporal diagonal are given by